neekonsu/dermaviz/README.md

 ## Results *: What did we observe?
 Figures are great!*

 We created an iOS app that takes a high-resolution 3D scan of a patient’s face and exports it to a HIPAA-compliant Google Cloud server.
-We also developed a pipeline for… [insert].
+We also developed a pipeline for connecting all collected 3D models to Google BigQuery as well to Machine-Learning ready stacks.

 3D scan of team members’ faces successfully captured the makeshift “neurofibromas” that were placed on the skin.
 Furthermore, the 3D face image was successfully exported to the Google Cloud server and linked to clinical, genomic, and survey data.

+Our suite integrates with a patient questionnaire and genomic data collection.
+Each patient is assigned a unique invite code that allows them to “log-in” to the app and take scans.
+All scans are securely uploaded to our HIPPA-compliant Google Cloud server over HTTPS.
+Each scan is sorted by date taken to provide clinicians with a comprehensive view on the development of NF over time.
+These scans are available in the standard `.obj` format.
+The dermatologist will also have access to patient data that includes submitted answers in the questionnaire as well the genomic data collected.

 #### Patient Invite Code:

 Once the form data and genomic data is available, the Dermaviz server generates an invite code and sends it to the patient.
 On the app, the patient enters the invite code.
 This code is cached client side and is used to send all data to the server.
 <img src="https://raw.githubusercontent.com/SVAI/Dermaviz/master/assets/invite-code.png" height="512" title="Dermaviz Invite Code"/>

 #### Patient Scanning
+After entering the invite code, patients are instructed to scan their face.
+After a successful scan, these scans are uploaded to our server.

 **Demo 1:**
 <img src="https://github.com/SVAI/Dermaviz/raw/master/assets/demo-1.gif" height="512" />